cisagov/dotgov-home/pages/registration/forms/state.md

 Dear Domain Manager,

-As Head of or cabinet-level CIO for the [Agency Name], I formally request the authority over the [xxxxx.gov] second-level domain name be delegated to the [Agency Name].
+As [Governor (or State CIO)] for the State of [State Name], I formally request the authority over the [xxxxx.gov] second-level domain name be delegated to the State of [State Name].

 This domain name will be used for [state the purpose].
-The use of this domain is consistent with the [Agency Name] Internet policy.
-In addition, I will ensure the content of the requested domain name conforms to the Federal Government content policies.
-This request meets the requirements of OMB Memorandum on “Policies for Dot Gov Issuance for Federal Agency Public Websites”, http://www.whitehouse.gov/omb/e-gov/domainissuance.
+The use of this domain is consistent with the State of [State Name] Internet policy.
+In addition, I will ensure the content of the requested domain name conforms to the .gov policy.

 By requesting this domain name, I acknowledge that I will be responsible for payment of the annual $400 domain fee.
 I understand that if I wish to retire my domain, I must submit a written request to registrar@dotgov.gov.
 If a written request is not submitted, I understand that I will continue to be responsible for all accrued domain fees.